-• assumes an initial public offering price of \$[·] per share of common stock (the midpoint of the estimated public offering price range set forth on the cover page of this prospectus);
+assumes an initial public offering price of \$[· ·] per share of common stock (the midpoint of the estimated public offering price range set forth on the cover page of this prospectus);

-• excludes [·] shares of common stock issuable upon exercise of options outstanding at a weighted-average exercise price of \$[·] per share under our 2018 Incentive Compensation Plan; • excludes an additional [·] shares of our common stock reserved for future issuance under our 2018 Incentive Compensation Plan; and • no exercise of the underwriter's option to purchase up to [·] additional shares from us in this offering to cover over- allotments, if any.
-(2) We have reserved the trading symbol "LEGH" in connection with our application to have our common stock listed for trading on The Nasdaq Capital Market.
-10
+- excludes [·] shares of common stock issuable upon exercise of options outstanding at a weighted-average exercise price of \$[·] per share under our 2018 Incentive Compensation Plan; - excludes an additional [·] shares of our common stock reserved for future issuance under our 2018 Incentive Compensation Plan; and - no exercise of the underwriters' option to purchase up to [· ·] additional shares from us in this offering to cover overallotments, if any. - (2) We have reserved the trading symbol "LEGH" in connection with our application to have our common stock listed for trading on The Nasdaq Global Market.

-SUMMARY CONSOLIDATED FINANCIAL DATA
+SUMMARY FINANCIAL DATA

-In the following tables, we provide our summary consolidated financial data.
-We have derived the summary consolidated statements of operations for the years ended December 31, 2017 and 2016 from our audited consolidated financial statements appearing in this prospectus.
+In the following tables, we provide our summary financial data.
+We have derived the summary statements of operations for the years ended December 31, 2017 and 2016 from our audited financial statements appearing in this prospectus.
+The summary statements of operations for the nine months ended September 30, 2018 and 2017 and the summary balance sheet data as of September 30, 2018 are derived from our condensed financial statements included elsewhere in this prospectus.
+We have prepared the condensed financial statements on the same basis as the audited financial statements and have included, in our opinion, all adjustments consisting only of normal recurring adjustments that we consider necessary for a fair statement of the financial information set forth in those statements.
 Our historical results are not necessarily indicative of the results to be expected in the future.
-When you read this summary consolidated financial data, it is important that you read it together with "Capitalization" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and in conjunction with the consolidated financial statements, related notes and other financial information included in this prospectus.
+When you read this summary financial data, it is important that you read it together with "Capitalization" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and in conjunction with the financial statements, related notes and other financial information included in this prospectus.